-Sunsets on any western seashore are beautiful, but when Amma’s presence is added, its beauty becomes several folds more.
+Sunsets on any western seashore are beautiful, but with Amma’s presence, its beauty becomes several times more.

 Amma offers such beautiful outings to everyone at Amritapuri on all Mondays and Fridays.

-There, by the sea, Amma sits on a high pedestal so that She is visible from a far, and Amma insists that She is able to see all Her children.
-Also, this pedestal has two or three steps for several children to sit near Her.
+There, by the sea, Amma sits on a high pedestal so that She is visible from afar.
+Amma insists that She is able to see all Her children.
+This pedestal has two or three steps for several children to sit near Her.
 Tumban (the ashram dog) normally takes the full share of Amma’s left side.

-When Amma is here, on this peetham (platform), all of us get a good glimpse of Her.
-No other adults can go close to Her though, and so Amma alone is seen fully.
-At darshan times, there are so many all around her, even in the back, standing high above Her height, as a result of which we can’t see Her full form.
+When Amma is here on this peetham (platform), all of us get a good glimpse of Her.
+No other adults can go close to Her though, so Amma alone is seen fully.
+At darshan times, there are so many all around her, even in the back, standing high above Her height.
+Thus we can’t see Her full form.
 We can’t see Her as the Eternal Light Goddess, Ishwari, as the glowing Spiritual Sun, the Atma Surya.

-During the Monday and Friday beach meditations, Amma sits facing the west.
+During the Monday and Friday beach meditations, Amma sits facing the west towards the Arabian Sea.
 It’s normally a little past 5 pm.

 Now, the Sun in the sky is eager to have a glimpse of Her.
 He has waited for Amma from morning, peeping and peering through foliage in Amma’s front yard.
 So now, he glides down towards the horizon.